okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-your-own-saml-csr/main/index.md

 ## List your apps

-* For Outbound SAML, use the [Apps API](/docs/reference/api/apps/#list-applications) to return a list of all apps and collect the app `id` for each app that you want to update.
+* For Outbound SAML, use the [Apps API](/docs/reference/api/apps/#list-applications) to return a list of all the apps and to collect the app `id` for each app that you want to update.

 * For Inbound SAML, use the [IdPs API](/docs/reference/api/idps/#list-identity-providers-with-defaults) to return a list of all Identity Providers (IdP) and collect the full response for each IdP that you want to update.